HumanSignal/label-studio/docs/source/blog/Automate-your-ML-pipeline-with-Label-Studio-and-Amazon-SageMaker.md

 This Python Lambda function counts the number of annotations created in Label Studio, based on the `ANNOTATION_CREATED` webhook event payload sent from Label Studio.
 After the number of completed annotations reaches a "ready to train" checkpoint of 16 annotations, the Lambda function invokes the Amazon SageMaker pipeline and starts the training process.

-16 annotations is the minimum number of annotations for ResNet50 model training, but if your dataset is larger than the one used in this example, you might want to update the function to use a greater number of annotations, such as 50 or 100.
+16 annotations is the minimum number of annotations for FCN ResNet-50 Image Segmentation model training, but if your dataset is larger than the one used in this example, you might want to update the function to use a greater number of annotations, such as 50 or 100.
 In some cases, the number of annotations that you want to specify for initial training might be different than in this use case.
 Because this example is retraining a pre-trained model to focus on a specific use case of bird recognition, a smaller number of annotations is okay to start.

 1. Copy and save the following Python code as `LsCustomWebhook.py`:
 ```python